 Here is an image of the wedding checklist in the wedding planning quote template by Revv for your clarity.

-Tips to create a business quotation that attracts clients
+Tips to create a sales quotation that attracts customers

 To know how to write an ideal quote for a prospective client, here are some tips that can help you get started: